francescmaestre/qtc-bazel-plugin/README.md

 You might want to add `-temporarycleansettings` (or `-tcs`) to ensure that the opened Qt Creator instance cannot mess with your user-global Qt Creator settings.

-When building and running the plugin from Qt Creator, you can use
+When building and running the plugin from Qt Creator, you can use these values as the `Command line arguments` field in the run settings.
+On Windows and Linux:

     -pluginpath "%{buildDir}/lib/qtcreator/plugins" -tcs

-on Windows and Linux, or
+or this on Mac OS:

     -pluginpath "%{buildDir}/Qt Creator.app/Contents/PlugIns" -tcs

-for the `Command line arguments` field in the run settings.

 ## License
 This software is licensed under [The MIT License](https://opensource.org/licenses/mit-license.php).